JoaoLRezende/Cope-with-Cops-multiplayer/readme.md

 - after making the changes above, make sure that the error message that can result from a failure at loading the keyboard module (and other error messages generated through sys.exit) is still visible. (if we have our own exception handler around main now, does it need to print the string contents of the exceptions it catches?)
 - in this readme file, describe everything the user should know about running the game as the root user and how that affects controls if you're on Linux. (see comments in the input module and in the documentation of the keyboard module itself.)
 - module attributes that shouldn't be visible from other modules should have a name beginning with an underscore, as per PEP 8.
 - make sure all the cool parts of the original Cope with Cops are here.
-(Including explosions and stuff.)
+(Including explosions and stuff.
+But without the annoying hey-look-this-explosion-is-so-cool pause.
+Also make explosions grow outwards while gradually fading.)
 - make sure the thing works on most PCs.
 (Make sure it works on Windows too.
 Also make sure smooth steering − through the keyboard module − is always used there, since it doesn't require administrative privileges there.)
+- consider that the server doesn't need to generate transit cars in a purely random manner.
+It could occasionaly spawn some barriers of cars (maybe with maze-like patterns) or other obstacles that force the drivers to slow down.